 The University of Suffolk is committed to supporting and encouraging students in aspiring to higher education, succeeding on their course, and progressing into employment or postgraduate study.
 The University was originally created to provide higher education to the people of Suffolk, and while the reach of the University has grown, we remain committed to working with our local communities to ensure both young and mature students are aware of their local opportunities for studying.

 We work with schools and colleges throughout East Anglia to increase awareness of higher education, and we are proud of the intensive work we do, such as Summer Schools and subject-specific activities.
 The University actively reaches out to the community and we continue to welcome a wide range of students, some of whom are returning to learning to change careers or to undertake the studies they were unable to access when they first left school or college.
 We provide support to our prospective students through intensive study skills workshops, and continue to work with them as they develop their knowledge and skills to succeed in their studies and move into employment or further study.

 The University of Suffolk was the lead partner in a two year Suffolk and Norfolk Collaborative Outreach Project (SNCO), which finished in December 2016.
 This government funded initiative provided a single point of contact for the region’s schools and colleges to access outreach activity from higher education providers in Suffolk and Norfolk.
 The project coordinated a range of activities for school students in Key Stages 3, 4 and 5, making it easier for schools to engage in activities to enhance their provision of aspiration and attainment raising activity for learners from disadvantaged and under-represented backgrounds.

 The SNCO video provides an overview of the successes and achievements of the project

 - As part of the project we commissioned research into the factors determining low participation rates in three areas of Suffolk and Norfolk.
-The full report can be downloaded here.
+Download the full report.